a better financial world

 We’ve taken this progress global.

-Funding Circle is the world’s leading marketplace exclusively focused on small businesses — more than £600m ($1bn) has been lent to 10,000 businesses in the UK and USA.
+Funding Circle is the world’s leading marketplace exclusively focused on small businesses — more than £1bn ($1.5bn) has been lent to 12,000 businesses in the UK, USA, Germany, Spain and the Netherlands.
 Today, businesses can borrow directly from a wide range of investors, including more than 40,000 people, the UK Government, local councils, a university and a number of financial organisations.

 Funding Circle is one of the best capitalised marketplace lending platforms in the world.